Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: The impact of Sulfur's inclusion on atmospheric chemistry

 As can be seen in Figure \ref{fig:HD209SulfurComp}, we see no difference due to the inclusion of sulfur below 1 bar, in the deep atmosphere of the planet.
 At this depth, the abundance of the main sulfur species is set by the same reaction path as shown in Reaction \ref{reac:Smain}.
 These reactions are very rapid and interactions with other species are slow by comparison, preventing sulfur from having any effect on CNO chemistry in the deep atmosphere.

 Higher in the atmosphere, around $\mathrm{10^{-3}\,bar}$, sulfur has a much more significant effect on the CNO chemistry.
 In Figure \ref{fig:HD209SulfurComp}, it can be seen that at this pressure the inclusion of sulfur decreases the predicted abundance of \ce{NH3}, \ce{CH4} and \ce{HCN} by up to two orders of magnitude.
-In a sulfur free atmosphere, the dominant pathway for \ce{CH4} and \ce{NH3} destruction is via the photolysis of water

-As shown in Figure \ref{fig:HD209SulfurComp} large amounts of both the \ce{OH} and \ce{H} are produced in an atmosphere with a high UV flux.
-At this height in the atmosphere, the vast majority of \ce{OH} and \ce{H} quickly reform back to \ce{H2O} via a three body reaction, preventing any significant depletion of it.
-However, some \ce{OH} can be further photolysed into atomic \ce{O} and \ce{H}, that can then react with further molecules,